YoshiPussyCat/EaglerCraft.Z-Launcher/README.md

 Developed by 30gato_Yoshi

-Special thanks to everyone who contributed to making EaglerCraft a popular browser-based Minecraft experience.
+Special thanks to everyone who contributed to the EaglerCraft community...
+_(and my friends for testing the .html)_